schoolofaibudapest/session01/README.md

 Welcome at the first School Of AI session.
-To beging you have to setup our environment.
+To beging you have to setup your environment.
 For that use conda package manager: https://conda.io/miniconda.html